reactjs/react.dev/content/docs/optimizing-performance.md

 >If you're using Create React App, please follow [the instructions above](#create-react-app).<br>
 >This section is only relevant if you configure webpack directly.

-For the most efficient webpack production build, make sure to include these plugins in your production configuration:
+For the most efficient webpack version 3 and below production build, make sure to include these plugins in your production configuration:

 ```js
 new webpack.DefinePlugin({